Jaspersoft/js-visualize-components-samples/pages/input-controls/override-styles.md

     </label>
 </div>
 ```
-The component that is being rendered contains the CSS rule: `.jv-MuiSwitch-colorPrimary.Mui-checked + .jv-MuiSwitch-track`
+This checkbox component references the CSS rule `.jv-MuiSwitch-colorPrimary.Mui-checked + .jv-MuiSwitch-track`,
-which is in charge of the background color of the switch when it is checked.
+which is used to apply the background color of the switch when it is checked.
-To override this style, you can add the following CSS to your app:
+To override this style, you can add your own custom CSS to your application.
+For example, the following rule will make the background color of the switch red when it is checked.:
 ``` css
 .jv-MuiSwitch-colorPrimary.Mui-checked + .jv-MuiSwitch-track {
     background-color: red;
 }
 ```
-Which will make the background color of the switch red when it is checked.

 ## UI Components
-All UI components are based on the [material UI](https://v5.mui.com/material-ui/getting-started/) components v5.
+All Jaspersoft Visualize Components are based on [Material UI](https://v5.mui.com/material-ui/getting-started/) v5 components.
 (Check the list of all available input controls [here]({{site.baseurl}}/pages/input-controls/all-ics)).

-As mentioned, every component has its own default styles.
-However, the stylesheet provided overrides the styling of the
-material UI components.
-In the end, you will never get the exact same look and feel as in MUI components, instead,
-you'll get a version of those components with styling of our own.
+However, we created our own CSS file that overrides the default Material UI styles, giving all components the look and feel of Jaspersoft.
+As a result, you will not get the exact same look and feel as out-of-the-box Material UI components.
+Instead, you get a version of those components with styling of our own.